-- Dicing-UV is mainly used for Si, SiC, Sapphire, LiNbO3, LiTaO3, Mold compound and GaN materials.
+- Multi-Beam is mainly used for Si, SiC, Sapphire, LiNbO3, LiTaO3, Mold compound and GaN materials.

-- Dicing-UV Scribing is process were a scribe is made into the wafer substrate of a certain depth.
+- Scribing is a process where a scribe of a certain depth is made into the wafer substrate.
 The depth of the scribe into the material depends on the material thickness.
-Example of 15um deep trench for 150 thick Sapphire

 - In a subsequent step a mechanical force is exerted onto the die to propagate the scribe and create a crack. (scribe & break process)

-- Depending on the choice of DOE, the recast width, Burr Heigth, HAZ, UPH and DIE strength will vary.
+- Depending on the choice of DOE, the recast width, burr height, HAZ, UPH and DIE strength will vary.

-- Beams with a larger spot to spot distance result in a lower HAZ (heat Affected Zone)
+- Beams with a larger spot-to-spot distance result in a lower Heat Affected Zone (HAZ)